AVGP/divingforfun/content/divesites/switzerland/lake-zurich/riff-williams.md

 There are numerous buoys anchored near the wall, so you can count the chains for the way back.

 After 25 to 30 minutes at 24 meters, you should come across a big tree trunk where there are a bunch of gnomes, at 23m there is a traffic marker.
-You can shallow up there and dive back to the exit.
+You can slowly shallow up to 16m there and continue the dive for a few minutes towards Zurich.
+There you will find the old water intake pipe from the former distillery.
+Turn the dive along the shoreline.
+In the shallow water you can sometimes see (harmless) snakes underwater.

 Do not dive to the left of the entrance as there's an active boat pier there.